 If you saw a little of yourself in any of those traits listed above, or if you’ve always thought there was an uncanny resemblance between you and Rami Malek, an ethical hacking course or certification could be well worth looking into.

-To learn more about the University of Miami Cybersecurity Programs, CLICK HERE to get in touch with our advisors.
+To learn more about the University of Miami Cybersecurity Professional Bootcamp, fill out the form below to get in touch with our advisors.